ingenthr/blogs.ingenthron.org/content/post/not-COVID-19.md

 I even went for a run and got a sunburn on my back-- a dumb move to not have somone apply sunscreen there for me.

+Day 4, didn't feel great.
+Slept not well, but that was partially the sunburn.
+Still some GI distress..

 On both day 5 and 6, I was trying to get up early to take care of Josephine to give Michelle a break.
 Both of these days I felt odd first thing in the morning.
 In particular what I noticed was getting